sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=URPUON-P3zY&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### 1. Introduction to the Internal Bar Strength (IBS) Indicator
+- **Definition**: The IBS indicator measures a stock's performance within its daily price range.
+- **Formula**:
+  \[
+  \text{IBS} = \frac{\text{Today's Close} - \text{Low}}{\text{High} - \text{Low}}
+  \]
-The trading strategy introduced in the video revolves around the Internal Bar Strength (IBS) indicator, which is calculated as (Today's Close - Low) / (Today's High - Low).
-This indicator fluctuates between 0 and 1, with low values indicating a weak close near the daily low and high values indicating a strong close near the daily high.
-The strategy aims to capitalize on short-term market pullbacks using mean reversion principles.
+- **Range**: Fluctuates between 0 and 1, with low values indicating a weak close (bearish) and high values indicating a strong close (bullish).

-Three specific strategies are outlined:

-1. **First Strategy**: Buy when IBS is below 0.1 and sell when it exceeds 0.9.
-Backtesting on QQQ (Nasdaq-100 ETF) showed a significant return, with an annualized growth rate of over 12% from 2000 to 2023, despite being invested only 38% of the time.

-2. **Second Strategy**: Uses a two-day average of the IBS indicator.
-Buy when the average is below 0.25 and sell when it exceeds 0.75.
-Backtesting on XLP (Consumer Staples ETF) resulted in steady growth, with an annualized return of 6.3% from 2000 onwards, invested only 33% of the time.

-3. **Third Strategy**: Combines the IBS indicator with a three-day RSI.
-Buy when RSI is below 30 and IBS is below 0.2; sell when either the price exceeds yesterday's high or IBS exceeds 0.9.
-Backtesting on SPY (S&P 500 ETF) demonstrated robust performance, yielding an annualized return of 9.6% since 1993, with only 18% investment time and a Max drawdown of 23%.

-Overall, the IBS indicator is highlighted as a powerful tool for short-term trading, offering significant returns with relatively low risk when used appropriately.
-The strategies emphasize simplicity and effectiveness, making them accessible to traders looking for systematic approaches in volatile markets.
+### 2. How IBS Works
+- **Market Dynamics**:
+  - Focuses on short-term pullbacks and panics.
+  - Utilizes mean reversion principles.
+  - Low IBS signals bullishness, while high IBS signals bearishness.

+### 3. Trading Strategies Using IBS
+#### Strategy 1: Simple IBS-Based Trades
+- **Rules**:
+  - Buy when IBS is below 0.1.
+  - Sell when IBS is above 0.9.
+- **Backtest Performance (on QQQ)**:
+  - Starting capital: $100,000 in 2000.
+  - Grew to ~$1.5 million by 2023.
+  - Annual return: ~12%.
+  - Average gain per trade: 0.79%.
+  - Max drawdown: 21%.

+#### Strategy 2: Two-Day Moving Average of IBS
+- **Rules**:
+  - Buy when the two-day average of IBS is low.
+  - Sell when the two-day average of IBS is high.
+- **Backtest Performance (on XLP)**:
+  - Starting capital: $100,000.
+  - Grew to ~$413,000 by today.
+  - Annual return: ~6.3%.
+  - Number of trades: 131.
+  - Investment time: ~33%.

+#### Strategy 3: Combining IBS with Three-Day RSI
+- **Rules**:
+  - Buy when:
+    - Three-day RSI is below 30.
+    - IBS is below 0.2.
+  - Sell when:
+    - Close is higher than yesterday's high.
+    - IBS exceeds 0.9.
+- **Backtest Performance (on SPY)**:
+  - Starting capital: $100,000 in 1993.
+  - Grew to ~$1.5 million today.
+  - Annual return: ~9.6%.
+  - Investment time: ~18%.
+  - Max drawdown: 23% (vs. SPY's 55% in 2008).
+  - Losing years: 2001 and 2018.

+### 4. Conclusions
+- The IBS indicator has proven effective as a standalone or complementary tool.
+- Combined with other indicators like RSI, it can enhance trading performance.
+- Strategies using IBS show consistent positive expectancy and reduced drawdowns compared to holding indices.

+### 5. Final Note
+- Encourages viewers to subscribe and provides good luck for trading.
 </details>

 <details>